hzeller/rpi-rgb-led-matrix/README.md

 The 26 pin models can drive one chain of RGB panels, the 40 pin models **up to three** chains in parallel (each chain 12 or more panels long).
 The Compute Module can drive **up to 6 chains in parallel**.
-The Raspberry Pi 2 and 3 are faster and generally perferred to the older models (and the Pi Zero).
+The Raspberry Pi 2 and 3 are faster and generally preferred to the older models (and the Pi Zero).
 With the faster models, the panels sometimes can't keep up with the speed; check out this [troubleshooting section](#troubleshooting) what to do.